michaelcale/books/books/go/0090-maps/020-create-map.md

 You can also include your own structs in a map:

-You can use custom types as value:
+You can use custom types as the value:

     // Custom struct types
     type Person struct {